Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Experiments

 \textsc{ScanSP} \citep{herzig-berant-2021-span} is a set of navigational commands presented in natural language paired with action sequences.
-It is based on the \textsc{Scan} original dataset by \citet{pmlr-v80-lake18a}, which does not contain program MRs. \citet{herzig-berant-2021-span} used automatic translation of the action sequences into programs to obtain a semantic parsing version of the dataset.
-Besides the IID partition, we test on the compositional partitions based on the "right" and "around right" primitives from \citet{loula-etal-2018-rearranging}. \textsc{ScanSP} has 20,910 commands which across the splits are distributed roughly as 12,000 train, 3,000 validation and 4,000 test examples.
+It is based on the \textsc{Scan} dataset by \citet{pmlr-v80-lake18a}, which does not contain program MRs. \citet{herzig-berant-2021-span} translated the sequences into programs to obtain a semantic parsing version of the dataset.
+Besides the IID split, we test on the compositional partitions based on the "right" (\textsc{RX}) and "around right" (\textsc{ARX}) primitives from \citet{loula-etal-2018-rearranging}. \textsc{ScanSP} has 20,910 commands distributed roughly as 12,000 train, 3,000 validation, and 4,000 test examples.

-The \textsc{ScanSP} dataset does not come with alignments, therefore we employ a statistical alignment algorithm to generate them automatically with IBM models \citep{brown-etal-1993-mathematics} with the GIZA++ toolkit \citep{giza++}.
-We also operate in the same fashion and obtain automatic alignments for \textsc{GeoAligned} to compare the performance with the gold annotations.
+The \textsc{ScanSP} dataset does not come with alignments.
+Therefore we employ the IBM models \citep{brown-etal-1993-mathematics} to generate them automatically using the GIZA++ toolkit \citep{giza++}.
+We also do this for \textsc{Geo} to compare the performance of \textsc{TPol} when trained with gold and automatic alignment annotations.